China and Vatican extend deal over Catholic bishops – DW – 10/22/2024

 The Chinese government confirmed that it had reached a provisional agreement Tuesday on appointing bishops in the East Asian country for a further four years.

-The accord, which was previously renewed every two years, gives China's communist officials possible input into who Pope Francis appoints.
+The accord, which was previously renewed every two years, gives China's Communist officials possible input into whom Pope Francis appoints.

 What the two sides said